 During the transitional period from Non-Executive Directors retiring from the Board and their successors being appointed, if any sub-committee of the Board found itself inquorate, any decisions proposed by such sub-committees would be referred to the main Board meeting for ratification.

 PERFORMANCE EVALUATION

 The Board undergoes a regular evaluation of its performance.
-The evaluation consists of a confidential questionnaire, which is independently assessed and facilitated by different organisations, and a report is then submitted to the Board, followed by an open discussion facilitated by the Chairman.
+The evaluation consists of a confidential questionnaire, which is assessed by the Board, followed by an open discussion facilitated by the Chairman.

 ELECTION AND RE-ELECTION OF DIRECTORS